crwilcox/chriswilcoxdev.github.io/_posts/2021-02-18-Cron-ing-in-the-cloud.md

 ![Cloud Scheduler triggered Cloud Functions](/images/2021-02-18-cron-ing-in-the-cloud/scheduler_functions.png)

-Last week I wrote about [taming my github notifications](https://chriswilcox.dev/blog/2021/02/10/How-I-tamed-my-GitHub-notifications.html) and I thought I would follow that post up by talking about automating the automation - or - how I use the cloud as my own personal computer :)
+Last week I wrote about [taming my GitHub notifications](https://chriswilcox.dev/blog/2021/02/10/How-I-tamed-my-GitHub-notifications.html) and I thought I would follow that post up by talking about automating the automation - or - how I use the cloud as my own personal computer :)